-22. Apply a systems thinking tool to visually represent a public health issue in a format other than standard narrative19
+22. Apply a systems thinking tool to visually represent a public health issue in a format other than standard narrative21

 - List the coursework and other learning experiences required for the school or program's MPH degrees, including the required curriculum for each concentration.
 Information may be provided in the format of Template D2-1 (single- and multi-concentration formats available) or in hyperlinks to student handbooks or webpages, but the documentation must present a clear depiction of the requirements for each MPH degree. (self-study document) - 2) List the required curriculum for each combined degree option in the same format as above, clearly indicating (using italics or shading) any requirements that differ from MPH students who are not completing a combined degree. (self-study document) - 3) Provide a matrix, in the format of Template D2-2, that indicates the assessment activity for each of the foundational competencies listed above (1-22).
 If the school or program addresses all of the listed foundational competencies in a single, common core curriculum, the school or program need only present a single matrix.
 If combined degree students do not complete the same core curriculum as students in the standalone MPH program, the school or program must present a separate matrix for each combined degree.
 If the school or program relies on concentration-specific courses to assess some of the foundational competencies listed above, the school or program must present a separate matrix for each concentration. (self-study document) - 4) Provide supporting documentation for each assessment activity listed in Template D2-2.
-Documentation should include the following, as relevant, for each listed assessment: - assignment instructions or guidelines as provided to students - writing prompts provided to students - sample exam question(s)
+Documentation should include the following, as relevant, for each listed assessment: - · assignment instructions or guidelines as provided to students - writing prompts provided to students - sample exam question(s)

-5) Include the most recent syllabus from each course listed in Template D2-1, or written guidelines, such as a handbook, for any required elements listed in Template D2-1 that do not have a syllabus. (electronic resource file)
+- 5) Include the most recent syllabus from each course listed in Template D2-1, or written guidelines, such as a handbook, for any required elements listed in Template D2-1 that do not have a syllabus. (electronic resource file) - 6) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)